knmcguire/best-of-robot-simulators/config/footer.md

 ## Resources

+Here are the resources used to complete these list, if not directly contributed by others.

 ### Lists:
 - [**Aerial Robotics Landscape** - Simulation](https://ros-aerial.github.io/aerial_robotic_landscape/simulation/): A linking website to all kinds of aerial robotic tooling
 - [**Awesome Weekly Robotics list**](https://www.weeklyrobotics.com/awesome-wr): All kinds of useful links as featured in Weekly Robotics